fongc123/notes/Image Processing/Intensity Transformations.md

 Specific parts of the image can be enhanced or diminished based on the use case (e.g., for clarity).
 Primarily, the focus of image transformations is on <u>grayscale images</u>.

-<span style = "color:lightblue">Intensity transformations (gray-level mapping)</span> changes the intensity level of an image based on an intensity transformation or mapping function.
+<span style = "color:lightblue">Intensity transformations (gray-level mapping)</span> changes the intensity level of an image based on a mapping function.
 An equation is shown below, where $r$ is the input intensity, $s$ is the output intensity, and $T$ is the mapping function.

 $$
 s = T(r)